Tropical downpours likely to kick off the work week as Tropical Storm Nicholas approaches the Gulf Coast

-After making landfall later today, the system is then expected to move north-northeastward across Southeast Texas throughout the day Tuesday.
+For now -- the current plan is for the Brazos Valley to see rounds of scattered-to-widespread tropical downpours Monday as Nicholas approaches the middle Texas coastline.
+After making landfall Monday, the system is then expected to move north-northeastward across Southeast Texas throughout the day Tuesday.
+There is still plenty room for wobbles and adjustments in the exact forecast track through the next 24 - 48 hours as the center of circulation is still forming, with any shift changing the exact impacts and intensity of those impacts observed in the Brazos Valley.
 As of now -- the biggest thing to monitor locally will be heavy rainfall.
 If the system curves farther south and east, this would mean less rainfall for the Brazos Valley, but if the system stays a bit farther west, this would mean more rainfall for the Brazos Valley.
-Rainfall totals will be statically different across the region depending on where the center of circulation tracks.
-More as we know it on that front -- but on average, parts of the Brazos Valley could pick up on 1″- 5″ inches with localized higher amounts definitely a possibility, and generally higher totals found the farther south and east you travel.
+Numbers will likely need to be fiddled with over the next 24 hours or so, but a sharp gradient of rainfall totals is likely from one side of the area to the other depending on where the center of circulation tracks.
+More as we know it on that front -- but on average, parts of the Brazos Valley could pick up on 1″ - 5″ inches with localized higher amounts definitely a possibility, and generally higher totals found the farther south and east you travel.

 We’ll continue to hash out the finer details over the next 12 to 24 hours as we get more reliable and consistent data, but best to keep the rain gear handy through at least the first half of the week.
 Keep checking back for updates -- they’ll be waiting for you on-air, online, and on your KBTX PinPoint Weather App.